foxboxboy/foxbox/addons/foxbox/socket/README.txt

 Socket: A spatial occupancy and reparenting system that allows for safely attaching nodes to defined "seats."
-Useful for character vehicles, bench sitting, or physically mounting dynamic items to a player's model.